MRI and CT

 The MRI center uses specialized, MRI compatible patient monitoring and anesthesia delivery equipment.
 We use Sevoflurane gas anesthesia for the rapid recovery and to minimize anesthetic complications.
 We evaluate patient heart rate, blood pressure, oxygen levels, exhaled gas and electrocardiogram activity during the scans so complications are avoided.
 Similar state of the art patient monitoring equipment is available for patients under anesthesia, if necessary, for CT or radiation therapy.

-The imaging equipment available at the Veterinary MRI and Radiotherapy Center of New Jersey was purchased from GE and is maintained in top working condition under service contract with GE technicians, who also provide service in human imaging facilities in the area.
+The imaging equipment available at the Veterinary MRI and Radiotherapy Center of New Jersey was purchased from GE and is maintained in top working condition under service contract with Oxford Instruments OiS Technicians, who also provide service in human imaging facilities in the area.

 A board-certified veterinary radiologist is available at the center to assist in determining the imaging modality of choice and provides the most accurate image interpretation possible.
 We do our best to minimize the time a patient spends away from their owners with us during a treatment or scanning procedure.
 In most cases, the pet is back with their owner before all the images have been reviewed and a final radiologist report is generated.
 Written results of the imaging studies are provided to the referring veterinarian managing the patient's care within 24-48hours of the imaging study.
 A digital copy of the imaging study is provided to the owner at the time they pick up their pet.
 Digital copies of the studies are transmitted to referring veterinarians and off site hospitals when requested.